So the great excitement is over! It’s post-Christmas.

 - Put to use as much of the cardboard and wrapping paper as possible.
 If you have somewhere safe to store these, then do.
 The wrapping paper, if in good condition can be reused next season and you will need some of the cardboard for the kids’ school projects.
 Remember also that unused cardboard torn into smaller bits can be quite useful in a compost bin.

-- Just so that you don’t go spending money on lights, baubels and Christmas decorations again next year, make sure that the ones you just used are sorted and stored away in clear plastic boxes with a fitted lid.
-Even better, the boxes should be labelled with their contents.
-What better way to get organised for next year.
+- Just so that you don’t go spending money on lights, baubles and Christmas decorations again next year, make sure that the ones you just used are sorted and stored away in clear plastic boxes with a fitted lid.
+Even better, the boxes should be labeled with their contents.
+What better way to get organized for next year.

 - You certainly have some leftover food which would be absolutely sinful to throw away.
-Check to see how you can reuse the turkey, the potatoes and even the gravy.
+Check to see how you can reuse the turkey, the potatoes, and even the gravy.
 Pinterest has an endless supply of recipes for you to check out.
-Click the link below to find my favourite recipe that make use of leftover Christmas food.
+Click the link below to find my favorite recipe that makes use of leftover Christmas food.